Pontifical Council for the Pastoral Care of Migrants and Itinerant People

 e.
 Legal or illegal, documented or not

+Undocumented or irregular migration is an issue that arouses many emotions.
 Without going into details of a complex question, I simply want to state the principles on which the SDC operates regarding this question.

 Here are its most important points on this issue:

 - While illegal immigration has to be prevented, the criminal activities that exploit immigrants must also be combated.
 In the long-term there has to be international co‑operation which aims to foster political stability and to addresses the causes of irregular migration.

 - The Church respects civil law, including migration law, but also advocates that it be just.